Sao Kya Seng: As ruler

+Abdication and political career

-After arrival, they were crowned as saopha and mahadevi although Sao Kya Seng had already held this title since 1947.
-He abdicated in 1959.
-He served as a member of the Chamber of Nationalities from 1954 to 1962 which was upper house of Burma from 1948 to 1962, member for Shan State Council and secretary for the Association of Shan Princes from 1954 to 1962, representing Hsipaw constituency, Shan State.
+Sao Kya Seng abdicated when Shan rulers relinquished their powers in 1959, marking Burma's transition to a republic.
+Despite this, many of them continued their political involvement, with most becoming members of the House of Nationalities, the upper house of the bicameral parliament.
+He served as a member of the Chamber of Nationalities, representing Hsipaw constituency, Shan State from 1954 to 1962.
+From 1948 to 1962, he served as a member of the Shan State Council and as secretary for the Association of Shan Princes from 1954 to 1962.
 He was arrested in 1962 after General Ne Win's 1962 Burmese coup d'état.
 Sao Kya Seng was last seen being taken into custody at an army checkpoint near Taunggyi.
 It was later revealed that he was killed during his detention that year by the military government, who never admitted responsibility.
+His wife persistently wrote letters to the Burmese civilian president, Thein Sein, seeking information about Sao Kya Seng.
+Unfortunately, these letters were consistently ignored.

+On October 1, 2015, Sao Kya Seng's alma mater Colorado School of Mines acknowledged his contributions, posthumously awarding him the Distinguished Achievement Medal for his remarkable professional accomplishments.
+The medal was accepted on his behalf by his wife.

 Sao Kya Seng was considered by the Shan people as one of the Shan national leaders who promoted federalism and democracy, together with Sao Shwe Thaik and Sao Hkun Hkio.
 His nephew, Khun Htun Oo, son of his elder brother Sao Kyar Zon, served as president of Shan National League for Democracy, a major political party representing Shan people.